YusufRizkyW/KasirApp/README.md

 # KasirApp
 ## Intruduction
-This is a cashier website project using Oracle21c services
+This is a cashier website project using PHP and Oracle21c services

 ## What features are available?
 - Dashboard